 Razor manufacturer Schick notes that World War II may have accelerated the trend.
 “During World War II there was a shortage of silk stockings causing many women to shave their legs and to use leg makeup to give the appearance of stockings,” the company’s website claims.

-While that makes for an interesting story, we couldn't find many credible sources to back it up, although we did find images that suggest that women painted on nylons during the second World War.
-It's possible that nylon shortages compelled some women to shave, however, so we'll give Schick the benefit of the doubt.
+While that makes for an interesting story, we couldn’t find many credible sources to back up Schick’s claims that the nylon shortage popularized women shaving their legs.
+We did find images of women painting on nylons during the second World War.
+It’s possible that nylon shortages compelled some women to shave, however, so we’ll give Schick the benefit of the doubt.